Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Introduction

 \subsubsection{The Ginibre ensemble and normal matrix models}

-{For the specific value $\beta =2$ of the inverse temperature in \eqref{eq:Pnbetav2}, $\PNbeta$} describes the joint distribution of eigenvalues for \textit{Ginibre} matrices, i.e. matrices whose entries are i.i.d. complex Gaussians normalized by $1/\sqrt{N}$ (see \cite{Forrester} or the recent survey \cite{Forrester_review} for background). {In this case, } as proved (using determinantal methods) in \cite{RV07} following a prediction of Forrester, the counting measure of eigenvalues minus $N\mm_0$, converges to the sum of a 2d-Gaussian free field (GFF) supported on $\Dd$ and an independent 1d-GFF on the unit circle. {There the Coulomb gas potential $\Pot$ can be interpreted as} the logarithm of the (absolute value of the) determinant of the associated (complex) Ginibre matrix, and as noted above the counterpart of Theorem~\ref{theo:main} was proved in \cite{Lambert_2020}.
+For the specific value $\beta =2$ of the inverse temperature in \eqref{eq:Pnbetav2}, $\PNbeta$ \corT{coincides with} the joint distribution of eigenvalues for \textit{Ginibre} matrices (i.e. matrices whose entries are i.i.d. complex Gaussians normalized by $1/\sqrt{N}$) see again \cite[Chap.~15]{Forrester} or the recent survey \cite{Forrester_review}. \corT{In particular,} the Coulomb gas potential $z \mapsto \Pot(z)$ in \eqref{def:PotXN} can then be interpreted as a \corT{\emph{log-characteristic polynomial}, namely the logarithm of the absolute value of the characteristic polynomial of the associated complex Ginibre matrix}. \corT{In this ($\beta = 2$) case, the statement of Theorem~\ref{theo:main} was proved in \cite{Lambert_2020}.} \corO{We also mention \cite{WW}, where exponential moments of $\Pot(z)$ are computed when $\beta=2$; from the results of \cite{WW}, the upper bound in Theorem \ref{theo:main} can be readily obtained in that case, but even for $\beta=2$, mixed moments at different points need to be computed in order to obtain the lower bound.}

-For more general normal matrix models ({still} with $\beta=2$ {but replacing $|x|^2$ in \eqref{eqHN} by suitable polynomial potentials}), a CLT for the log-characteristic polynomial (with variance $\log N /4$) has been obtained in \cite{Ameur_2021} together with a description of the local (determinantal) point process around the singularity. {Such a connection with Gaussian fields motivates the study of the maximum, as we now explain.}
+\corT{The Ginibre ensemble has the property of being \emph{determinantal} (see e.g. \cite[Chap.~6.4]{hough2009zeros}), which is akin to being ``integrable'' and gives access to hard but explicit computations.
+Note that one can consider more general \emph{normal matrix models} for which the inverse temperature is still $\beta =2$ but the ``confining'' potential $\frac{|x|^2}{2}$ in \eqref{eqHN} is replaced by other potentials, see e.g. \cite{ameur2011fluctuations,Ameur_2015,Ameur_2021}.
+These models are also determinantal and, in contrast, the present paper fits into a line of work exploring what can be done \emph{without} the determinantal structure.}